JulianRestrepoM/anp/README.md

  sudo make install
  ```

  DNS Stub resolver must also be disabled.
-[Here is a guade on how](https://askubuntu.com/questions/907246/how-to-disable-systemd-resolved-in-ubuntu/907249#907249)
+[Here is a guide on how](https://askubuntu.com/questions/907246/how-to-disable-systemd-resolved-in-ubuntu/907249#907249)

  # How to use ANP